 Akademiska meriter: FarmD, PhD, Professor

-Nyckelord: antibiotic resistance ehealth pharmacokinetics pharmacometrics pharmacodynamics therapeutic drug monitoring tuberculosis translational medicine non-linear mixed effects modeling modeling and simulation infectious diseases
+Nyckelord: antibiotic resistance ehealth machine learning pharmacokinetics pharmacometrics pharmacodynamics therapeutic drug monitoring tuberculosis translational medicine non-linear mixed effects modeling modeling and simulation artifical intelligence

 Kontakta katalogansvarig vid den aktuella organisationen (institution eller motsv.) för att rätta ev. felaktigheter.